Shashalee Forbes

-Shashalee Forbes (also Sashalee Forbes; born 10 May 1996) is a Jamaican athlete who specialises in the sprint.
+Shashalee Forbes (also Sashalee Forbes; born 10 May 1996) is a Jamaican athlete who specialises in the sprints.
 She has participated at both the 2016 and 2024 Summer Olympics, winning a silver medal for the 4×100 m relay in 2016.

+Biography

+Forbes was born in Manchester, Jamaica where she attended Holmwood Technical High School, and represented the school at the ISSA Boys and Girls Championships.